 Hominins, of course, were human ancestors.
 Instinctively, we do not yet honor the earliest hominins with the label “human”.
 There are legitimate biological reasons for this distinction, but these ancestors had reached the point of separating us from the rest of the animal kingdom.
 The best-known and most recent hominin genus was Australopithecus, which arose four million years ago.
 Australopithecine apes were curiously hybrid ground-walkers / tree-climbers about the size of modern chimpanzees.

 Great apes have a theory of mind; we are able to conceive of other minds as having different perspectives from our own.
 This makes social life infinitely more complex.
 We can see past our differences and cooperate for a greater good.
 At the same time, we can also lie, cheat, and take advantage of each other.
-Since we relate to each other as individuals but can only accommodate so many relationships, ape morality draws a very sharp distinction between an in-group and out-groups.
+Since we relate to each other as individuals but can only accommodate a limited number of relationships, ape morality draws a sharp distinction between an in-group and out-groups.
 In chimpanzees and humans, this effect is complicated by a unique social structure with multiple males.
 Competition occasionally leads to deliberate acts of murder, even within a community.

 The point of hominin speciation is a special juncture in our ancestral history.
 It is a moment to speculate about the dichotomy of human nature.
 We are inherently animalistic, but we are also so clearly unique.